workshopapps/twitterdevanswers.api/README.md

-##  Dev Ask Backend
+#  Dev Ask Backend

-These are instructions on how to run this app on your Local Machine for Development purposes
+These instructions will get you a copy of Dev Ask project up and running on your local machine for development and testing purposes.

-##   Steps on How to Successfully clone and run this app
+##   Steps on Setting Up and running this Project Successfully

-##   Clone Repo
+###   Clone Repo

 Make sure you have python installed on your system